pscally1005/pscally1005.github.io/_posts/recipes/sides/2025-03-22-broccoli-rabe.markdown

 - Using the same pan, heat olive oil over medium heat.
 Cook the garlic until fragrant and lightly browned, about 2 minutes.
 Toast the red pepper flakes for about 30 seconds
 - <img src='/assets/Food/Sides/Broccoli Rabe/garlic.jpg' alt='' class='instruction-image'>

 - Add in the broccoli rabe, and saute for about 10 minutes with occasional stirring, until tender.
-Remove from heat, season with salt and pepper to taste, and finish with lemon juice
+Remove from heat, season with salt and black pepper to taste, and finish with lemon juice
 Notes:
 ---